Font

 The line-height value is bundled with font size following a forward slash

-font: 2em/1.1 'segoe ui, sans-serif
+font: 2em/1.1 'segoe ui, sans-serif. -

 The values